SRSG-Workshops/spreadsheets/_episodes/01-format-data.md

 > [surveys.csv](https://ndownloader.figshare.com/files/2292172) combines data from all the surveys
 > and [combined.csv](https://ndownloader.figshare.com/files/10717186) includes the cleaned data from [surveys.csv](https://ndownloader.figshare.com/files/2292172), [plots.csv](https://ndownloader.figshare.com/files/3299474) and [species.csv](https://ndownloader.figshare.com/files/3299483) combined into one clean file.
 {: .testimonial}

-## <a name="metadata"></a> Including metadata in the spreadsheet

-"Metadata" is the data you record about your data (such as the date the experiment was conducted, who conducted it, etc).
-It is essential to understanding the circumstances under which your data was collected.
-You may be on intimate terms with your dataset while you are collecting and analysing it, but this will change over time.
-After six months, you are unlikely to remember the exact algorithm you used to transform a variable, or that "sglmemgp" means "single member of group".
-You don't need a photographic memory if you collect good metadata.

-Your data is important, which means there will be many people who will want to examine it.
-They will need good metadata if they are to understand your findings, review your submitted publication, replicate your results, design a similar study, or even just want to archive your data.
-While digital data by definition are machine-readable, understanding their meaning is a job for human beings - and they need the help that metadata provides.
-The importance of documenting your data during the collection and analysis phase of your research cannot be overstated - it is fundamental.

-Metadata should not be contained in the data file itself, because it can disrupt how programs interpret your data file.
-Rather, metadata should be stored as a separate file in the same directory as your data file, preferably in plain text format (i.e. `.txt`) with a name that clearly associates it with your data file.
-Because metadata files are free text format, they allow you to encode comments, units, information about how null values are encoded and related information.

-Additionally, file or database level metadata describes how files that make up the dataset relate to each other; what format are they are in; and whether they supersede or are superseded by previous files.
-A folder-level `README.txt` file is the classic way of accounting for all the files and folders in a project.

-> ## Credit: MANTRA
-> The above text on metadata was adapted from the online course Research Data [MANTRA](http://datalib.edina.ac.uk/mantra) by EDINA and Data Library, University of Edinburgh.
-MANTRA is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
-{: .testimonial}